openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 The dasboard has two sections:

-#.
-Summary of restoration suitability by region
+#.   **Summary of restoration suitability by region**
-#.
-AOI - summary by sub-theme
+#.   **AOI - summary by sub-theme**

 In the first section, the **Restoration suitability index** is given as proportion of the AOI and the sub-AOIs (note: ISO3 codes are used rather than country names.
-Select the **Details** panel to get the surfaces of each restoration value in MHa.
+Select the **Details** pane to get the surfaces of each restoration value in MHa.

 The names used for AOIs are the names selected on the map.